 Understanding Adobe Stock Keywording Guide

 This guide covers everything stock contributors need to know about adobe stock keywording guide, with specific examples and platform rules.
+It is written for working contributors, not beginners who have never uploaded a file.

-Adobe Stock-Specific Rules
+Adobe Stock Specific Rules

 Key Adobe Stock requirements:

-- Title: under 70 characters
+- Title: under 70 characters, plain-text without symbols or stuffing.

-- AI content: must be tagged as generative
+- AI content: must be tagged as generative when submitting AI-created work.

-- Categories: impact search filter visibility
+- Categories: impact search filter visibility, so pick them carefully.

 The Data-Driven Approach